Do you hate mowing the lawn? Wouldn’t it be nice if there was a machine that would do all of the work for you? Well

-So, how much does a robotic lawn mower cost?
+So, how much do the best robot lawn mowers cost?

 The robot lawn mower itself will cost between $1000 – $3000, depending on the brand and model.
 Then there is the installation.
 You can expect to pay around $300 if you don’t want to do it yourself.
 Perimeter wire fence boundaries will be around $150 – $200 (more for a larger yard size) and an optional garage about $95.
 On top of that, you mush consider insurance, replacing batteries every 2-3 years, cleaning equipment and replacement blades.

 Based on the above you can expect a robot mower to be around $500 on top of your initial purchase cost.
 But you can save a lot of that if you are willing to do the installation yourself.

-So is it worth it?
+So, are robot mowers it worth it?
 Of course, it is.
 Keep on reading and we’ll break it all down for you in no time.

 *The product links in this post are affiliate links, which means that if you purchase after following one, I make a small commission from the sale at no additional cost to you.
 Please see our disclosure page for more information.

 Given that many of us have kids, spouses, hobbies, and other obligations, it is not feasible to think we can spend hours on one task alone.
 And you might only have time to mow early in the morning due to time or heat restraints, but waking the neighbours is a huge no-no and quite rude.
 The solution?

 Get yourself a robot lawn mower.
 These are quiet machines that can do a pretty good job, and you can let them do the work while you do other things.
 They are kind of like those robot vacuums if you have a basic understanding of how those work, you will easily understand how the lawn mowers work. from being able to set a mowing schedule to devices that return to their charging station.